Skip Ribbon Commands

 • Respiratory symptoms—including wheezing and coughing

-In addition, let your pediatrician know if you notice that your baby doesn't seem to be gaining weight or is having fewer wet and dirty diapers, as these may be signs that not enough of what he or she eats is staying down.
+Also be sure to let your pediatrician know if you notice that your baby doesn't seem to be gaining weight or is having fewer wet and dirty diapers; These may be signs that not enough of what they eat is staying down.

 How will my pediatrician evaluate my baby for GER?

-The AAP believes it is important for all pediatric health care providers to be able to properly identify and treat children with reflux symptoms, and to distinguish GER from more worrisome disorders to avoid unnecessary costs and treatments.
+The AAP believes it is important for all pediatric health care providers to be able to properly identify and treat children with reflux symptoms and to tell GER apart from more worrisome disorders.
+This can avoid unnecessary treatments and costs.

-Your child's pediatrician will review your child's symptoms and feeding patterns and assess your child's growth by plotting his or her weight and height on a growth chart.
+Your child's pediatrician will review your child's symptoms and feeding patterns.
+They will also assess their growth by plotting their weight and height on a growth chart.
 This information will help them determine whether your child is a "happy spitter" or has symptoms of GERD.

-• Regardless of whether or not your baby warrants watchful waiting or medical intervention, the AAP does have additional and simple feeding suggestions that can help you deal with the situation at hand.
+• Regardless of whether your baby's symptoms warrant watchful waiting or medical treatment, the AAP does have simple feeding suggestions that can help.
 See Remedies for Spitty Babies for more treatment tips.

 When might my pediatrician refer my child to a pediatric gastroenterologist?

-Your pediatrician may refer your child to see a pediatric gastroenterologist, a pediatrician who has specialized training in problems of the gastrointestinal tract—including GERD—for a variety of reasons including:
+Your pediatrician may refer your child to see a pediatric gastroenterologist, a pediatrician who has specialized training in problems of the gastrointestinal tract—including GERD—for a variety of reasons.
+These include:

 • Poor weight gain